-A technique to equip the contemporary actor to deal more comfortably with the textual and stylistic problems of acting in period plays.
+Techniques to equip the contemporary actor to deal more comfortably with the textual and stylistic problems of acting in period plays.
 Prerequisite: THTR 205 and 305.

-410 Advanced Topics in Theatre (1-3)
+410 Advanced Topics in Theatre (3)

 Possible topics: improvisation, musical theatre, audition techniques, stage makeup, lighting and sound design, literary seminars.